Why do we strive for equality? We say we want smaller wage gaps, equal pay, equal rights, equal privilege, equal opportunities.

 We don’t shorten tall people’s legs.
 Or break the legs of great athletes to make them just the same as the rest of us.

 We don’t force everyone to live in the Sahara desert – so we can all endure the same crappy climate.

 We understand that there is no way to make these things fair and equal.
 Some people simply luck out.

-Why then, when it comes to wealth, do we attempt to fix the system?
+Why then, when it comes to wealth, do we attempt to equalise the system at any absolute cost?

 Why do we wish to penalise and punish the lucky in wealth?

 Imagine if we applied the same forced equality principles to love… and forced all happy couples, the lucky in love, to break up their relationships to be equal to all the people broken homes…